itsjihunpark/Nand2Tetris/README.md

 This project is made up of two parts: Hardware and Software.

 For the Hardware project I have built a simple instruction set, 16bit, Von Neumann variant hardware platform from elemental logic gate (Nand) defined with Hardware Definition Language (HDL).
-In addition, an assembler which translates the symbolic machine code (assembly), to binary machine code which can be executed on this hardware platform.
+In addition, an assembler was developed to translates symbolic machine code (assembly) to binary machine code which can be executed on this hardware platform.

 For the Software project ... (tbc)